University of Wisconsin Law School, J.D.

 - Member: American Bar Association; Wisconsin Bar Association

-- Obtained dismissal with prejudice of a case, on the first day of an expected two week trial, based upon the theory that damages sought were not compensable under Illinois law and won the issue on appeal.
-This presented an issue of first impression
+- Obtained dismissal with prejudice of a case, on the first day of an expected two week trial, based upon the theory that damages sought were not compensable under Illinois law and won the issue on appeal, which presented an issue of first impression

-- Obtained summary judgment on behalf of a major bank in a case alleging injuries from exposure to purported toxic mold, where plaintiff alleged potential damages over 1 million dollars
+- Obtained summary judgment on behalf of a major bank in a case alleging injuries from exposure to purported toxic mold, where plaintiff alleged potential damages over $1 million

 News & Press Releases

 - Cirque Du Soleil Wins TCPA Decert, After China Agritech – Law 360 Article Mentions Eric Samore, Molly Arranz, Ronald Balfour and Albert BowerLaw 360, August 3, 2018

 - Molly Arranz Quoted in Chicago Lawyer Article, “Cyber Insurance: Are Insurers’ New Digital-Attack Policies Worth the Hype?”Chicago Lawyer , June 4, 2018